-Deferred taxes are also recognized for undistributed profits of subsidiaries, associates and joint ventures, originated by withholding tax rates on remittances of dividends paid out by such companies to the Corporation.
+Deferred taxes are also recognized for undistributed profits of subsidiaries and associates, originated by withholding tax rates on remittances of dividends paid out by such companies to the Corporation.

-- m) Inventories - Inventories are measured at cost, when such does not exceed net realizable value.
+m) Inventories - Inventories are measured at cost, when such does not exceed net realizable value.
 Net realizable value represents the estimated selling price for inventories less all estimated costs of completion and costs necessary to make the sale (i,e,, marketing, sales and distribution expenses).
-Costs of inventories are determined according to the following methods: - Finished products and products in process: These inventories are measured at their average production cost determined using the absorption costing method, including labor, depreciation of fixed assets, amortization of intangibles and indirect costs of each period.
-Inventories of products in process are classified in current and non-current, according to the normal cycle of operation. - Materials in warehouse: These inventories are measured at their acquisition cost.
-The Corporation estimates an allowance for obsolescence considering the turnover rate of slow-moving materials in the warehouse. - Materials in transit: These inventories are measured at cost incurred until the end of reporting period.
+Costs of inventories are determined according to the following methods:

+- Finished products and products in process: These inventories are measured at their average production cost determined using the absorption costing method, including labor, depreciation of fixed assets, amortization of intangibles and indirect costs of each period.
+Inventories of products in process are classified in current and non-current, according to the normal cycle of operation.

+- Materials in warehouse: These inventories are measured at their acquisition cost.
+The Corporation estimates an allowance for obsolescence considering the turnover rate of slow-moving materials in the warehouse.

+- Materials in transit: These inventories are measured at cost incurred until the end of reporting period.
 Any difference as a result of an estimate of net realizable value of the inventories lower than its carrying amount is recognized in profit or loss.

-(In thousands of US dollars of the United States of America, except as indicated in other currency or unit) (Translation to English of the consolidated financial statements originally issued in Spanish - see Note I.2)

-- n) Dividends In accordance with Article 6 of D.L.
+n) Dividends - In accordance with Article 6 of D.L.
 1350, the Corporation has a mandatory obligation to distribute its net income as presented in the financial statements.
-The payment obligation is recognized on an accrual basis. - o) Employee benefits - Codelco recognizes a provision for employee benefits when there is a present obligation (legal or constructive) as a result of services rendered by its employees.
+The payment obligation is recognized on an accrual basis.

+o) Employee benefits - Codelco recognizes a provision for employee benefits when there is a present obligation (legal or constructive) as a result of services rendered by its employees.